 Day 4 Lynchburg - Nashville

 Over 150 years, Jack Daniel’s charcoal-mellowed Tennessee whiskey has become the top-selling American whiskey in the world.
 Strange to think Jack was taught by a reverend in a county where alcohol is now prohibited (the law still exists in the area today).
 We take a tour of the distillery - where the sauce has been manufactured since 1866 - and discover what makes Jack Daniel’s so special.
 After, we continue our drive to toe-tappin’ Nashville.

 Day 5 Nashville

 Welcome to the country music capital of the world, Nashville.
 Walk in the footsteps of musical greats on our guided tour, which ticks off Studio B and the Country Music Hall of Fame.
 This evening we’ll take a seat at the hottest show in town.
 The Grand Ole Opry is America’s longest-running radio show (they’ve never missed a show since 1925!).
-Every week, legendary and contemporary artists perform country, bluegrass, folk and gospel hits in front of a live audience.
-You’ll be blown away by great performances in this magical venue. • Guided city tour including Studio B and the Country Music Hall of Fame (morning) • Grand Ole Opry performance (evening)
+Every week, legendary and contemporary artists perform country, bluegrass, folk and gospel hits in front of a live audience - Dolly Parton, Johnny Cash and Elvis are just a few who have performed here in the past.
+You’ll be blown away by great performances in this magical venue.

 Day 7 Memphis